National Kurultai: Organisation and activities

-The National Kurultai convenes at least once a year, with sessions held in various regions to ensure broad public participation.
-These gatherings serve as platforms for discussing pressing national issues, formulating policy recommendations, promoting civic responsibility, addressing key areas such as economic reform, digitalisation, social policy, and national values through direct citizen engagement, and facilitating the adoption of legislation and constitutional amendments proposed by civil bodies or the President.
+The National Kurultai convened at least once a year, with sessions held in various regions.
+These gatherings served as platforms for discussing pressing national issues, formulating policy recommendations, promoting civic responsibility, addressing key areas such as economic reform, digitalisation, social policy, and national values through direct citizen engagement, and facilitating the adoption of legislation and constitutional amendments proposed by civil bodies or the President.

-A meeting of the National Kurultai is considered competent if at least half of its members are present.
-Recommendations and proposals adopted at meetings are formalized in minutes signed by the Chairman.
-State bodies and public associations receiving these recommendations are required to consider them and notify the National Kurultai of measures taken, in accordance with Kazakh legislation.
-Key issues discussed and adopted recommendations are communicated to the public through media and online platforms.
+A meeting of the National Kurultai was considered competent if at least half of its members were present.
+Recommendations and proposals adopted at meetings were formalized in minutes signed by the Chairman.
+State bodies and public associations receiving these recommendations were required to consider them and notify the National Kurultai of measures taken, in accordance with Kazakh legislation.
+Key issues discussed and adopted recommendations were communicated to the public through media and online platforms.

 Officials who are not members, as well as representatives of public organizations and the media, may be invited to attend meetings at the discretion of the Chairman.

 The Ministry of Information and Social Development of the Republic of Kazakhstan serves as the working body of the National Kurultai.
 It is responsible for preparing draft agendas and programs for meetings, organizing materials and draft protocol recommendations, notifying members about meetings, providing information and analytical support, obtaining necessary documents from state bodies, monitoring the implementation of recommendations, and coordinating with the media.
 The Ministry also exercises other powers required to ensure the effective functioning of the National Kurultai.

 Structure

 Composition

-The National Kurultai comprises a diverse range of individuals from various sectors of society, including government officials, representatives from public organizations, business leaders, intellectuals, and cultural figures, as a way to ensure broad representation of Kazakhstan's societal segments.
+The National Kurultai comprised a range of individuals from various sectors of society, including government officials, representatives from public organizations, business leaders, intellectuals, and cultural figures, as a way to ensure broad representation of Kazakhstan's societal segments.

 At the time of its founding, it consisted of 117 members, including deputies of the Mäjilis, members of the Assembly of People of Kazakhstan (APK), representatives of civil society and political parties, regional public council members, experts, and entrepreneurs.